OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-rollback-mobile-app.md

 ---
-summary: Learn how to rollback a mobile app using the LifeTime API.
+summary: This article details how to rollback a mobile app to a previous version using the LifeTime API in OutSystems 11 (O11).
 locale: en-us
 guid: 9e68edab-dc6e-4606-b3b8-ceb4f1c2d406
 app_type: traditional web apps, mobile apps, reactive web apps